confluentinc/kafka-connect-storage-cloud/README.md

 TODO: env: IntelliJ Community edition (I'm sure VSCode would work fine too, but I couldn't bear dealing with random Java extensions)
 NBNBNB: if using IntelliJ in combination with sdkman, remember to set the IntelliJ Maven path to the sdkman maven path!
-Otherwise the various `mvn installs`s on the dependent packages won't be linked properly and there will be PAIN
+Otherwise the various `mvn installs`s on the dependent packages won't be linked properly and there will be PAIN Other bits: Make sure the indent level in IntelliJ is set to 2 spaces.
+Checkstyle (which seems to be a linter) will complain otherwise

 ## Installing Java 11 and maven with sdkman